Day of the Dead (2008 film): Plot

 Minors Trevor Bowman and Nina meet in an abandoned warehouse in Colorado.
 At the same time, military roadblocks seal the city off for a 24-hour quarantine exercise.
 Corporal Sarah Bowman leaves her barricade and drives with Private Bud Crain to visit her sick mother.
 There, Trevor and Nina reveal that the local populace were infected by an influenza-like virus and that their friend Kyle gushed blood from the nose that morning.
 Sarah and Bud head to Kyle's house to investigate and discover his parents' mauled corpses.
 She radioes Captain Rhodes about the situation and heads homeward to bring her family and Nina to the Medical Center.

-As the CDC's Dr. Logan questions Sara in the crowded hospital, the infected become catatonic and reanimate as zombies.
+As the CDC's Dr. Logan questions Sarah in the crowded hospital, the infected become catatonic and reanimate as zombies.
 As carnage ensues, Nina and Trevor seek refuge at the local radio station, and Captain Rhodes is mauled.
 Dr. Logan, Sarah and Bud rush to a storage room, but Bud inadvertently drops the car keys before entering.
 Sarah and Bud resolve to reach the room Captain Rhodes was mauled in through the air ducts to retrieve his Humvee keys.
 When they land on the floor, Private Salazar appears.
 During their return to the storeroom, Rhodes rises to pursue them and bites Bud's hand as he replaces the ceiling grille.
 The group jumps from the window into the zombie-infested parking lot.
 Dr. Logan deliberately pushes a woman toward a zombie and departs in a vehicle.

 The remaining members set off in the Humvee.
 They stop at a gun store and restrain Bud with plastic wrist-ties inside the vehicle.
 Upon reentering, Bud has transformed.
 Sarah insists that he is harmless and should not get shot.
 Meanwhile, they hear Trevor over the radio and dash to his location.
 They collect the couple and attempt to exit the city but collide near the abandoned warehouse.
 They access an underground bunker and encounter Dr. Logan, who divulges his involvement in the government project under Dr. Engel.
 Engel intended to produce a bioweapon to paralyze enemy combatants by temporarily affecting their nervous system, but the virus mutated, zombifying the scientists.
 As the group traverses the bunker, Dr. Engel stealthily kills Logan.
 Zombies encircle Salazar and he sacrifices himself to enable Sarah to escape and reunite with Trevor and Nina.
 They find a bundle of gas cylinders and modify them into flamethrowers.
 While Sarah lures the zombie horde, Dr. Engel descends from the ceiling and grabs her.
 When Bud shoots at him, Engel decapitates him.
 Sarah directs the zombies to the cylinders, and they incinerate them.
 The group sets out in Dr. Logan's car, and as they proceed towards the distance, a zombie screams at the camera.